 Dear Marital Affair Survivor,

-How do you go about creating a happy life after the pain of an affair?
+How do you go about creating a happy life after an affair?
 That is exactly what I have been able to do and I believe it is possible for everyone, whether they stay in the marriage or not, but it will definitely take some time and some hard work.
 I like to equate surviving an affair to natural childbirth.
 To describe that feeling I am including a brief excerpt from the book My Husband’s Affair Became the Best Thing That Ever Happened to Me!

 “You can make it through this”, Lori told me, “but it will take time.
 Give yourself time.
 And give yourself permission to mourn.
 Something has been stolen from you.
 You can never get it back.
 Something has been lost forever.
 You will never again be able to know that since your marriage you are the only one your husband has ever been with.
 The most important promise, a vow, has been broken.
 Life will never be the same again.
 And it’s OK to cry about that.”
 I didn’t feel like I could live through this, but it reminded me of childbirth.
 I wanted out really bad.
 But like a friend of mine who had actually jumped off the delivery table in the midst of childbirth and assertively announced to the doctors that she quit, sometimes in life try as you may you can’t quit.
 You are in it, so you have to make it through.
 She encouraged me to go to God for comfort and strength.
 Sometimes in life it feels as though things are so bad, that even God can’t do anything or say anything to help.
 Those are the very times, when if we do go to him, miracles take place and indeed he does carry us, when we cannot carry ourselves.